LiskArchive/lisk-dapps-sdk/README.md

-# Lisk Dapps SDK
+# Lisk Apps SDK

-The official SDK for building dapps on the [Lisk](https://lisk.io) decentralized application platform.
+The official SDK for building blockchain apps on the [Lisk](https://lisk.io) decentralized application platform.

 ## Directory Structure

-  * **modules** - Contains the backend code of your dapp.
+  * **modules** - Contains the backend code of your app.
-  * **public** - Contains the frontend user interface of your dapp.
+  * **public** - Contains the frontend user interface of your app.
   * **blockchain.json** - JSON file describing the SQL database schema.
-You will need this if you want to store any data within your dapp.
+You will need this if you want to store any data within your app.
-  * **config.json** - JSON file containing your dapp's configuration data.
+  * **config.json** - JSON file containing your app's configuration data.
 By default this file defines a list of peers.
-  * **genesis.json** - JSON file containing important information about your dapp's genesis block.
+  * **genesis.json** - JSON file containing important information about your app's genesis block.
-  * **index.js** - JavaScript file used to start your dapp.
+  * **index.js** - JavaScript file used to start your app.
   * **modules.full.json** - JSON file containing a list of defined modules, required by **index.js**.
-  * **routes.json** - JSON file defining the HTTP routes of every endpoint in your dapp's API.
+  * **routes.json** - JSON file defining the HTTP routes of every endpoint in your app's API.

-Full documentation is available [here](https://github.com/LiskHQ/lisk-dapps-docs).
+Full documentation is available [here](https://github.com/LiskHQ/lisk-apps-docs).

 ## Authors